jtsteinbach/sandbox/README.md

 Pre-merge gates run against the merged tree itself before it is committed.

-With `-i` (`--ignore`), in shared mode: skip files locked by others.
-A merge that skipped files is recorded as partial (a single-parent save, not a merge commit), so re-running the merge after the locks release brings in the skipped files. sandbox does not record ancestry it didn't actually merge.
+A merge that would change a file someone else has locked is refused.
+With `-i` (`--ignore`), those files are skipped: the merge proceeds for everything else, each skipped file keeps your current version and its lock, and the result is recorded as a partial merge (a single-parent save, not a merge commit), so re-running the merge after the locks release brings in what was skipped. sandbox does not record ancestry it didn't actually merge.

 ### `sb test [<stage>]` / `sb test new <stage> <name>` / `sb test list` / `sb test guide`